aquasecurity/tracee/docs/classic-docs/docs/detecting/go-cel.md

        `tracee.Event` into `protobuf` so the evaluations can happen (check files inside `pkg/signatures/celsig/wrapper/` directory.

-    2. When writting your signature, it might happen that the event you're filtering for does not have all of its arguments types wrapper into the protobuf wrapper.
+    2. When writing your signature, it might happen that the event you're filtering for does not have all of its arguments types wrapper into the protobuf wrapper.
 You may face errors such as:
        ```